codevonph-kevin/monitoring-cpu-usage/README.md

 Now , whenever the file is executed, it will check the CPU usage and if it exceeds more than 70, it will send the top 5 process to the destination mail through SMTP.

-Now, we have to enable CRONTAB for sheduling to run the command for every 1 minute.
+Now, we have to enable CRONTAB for scheduling to run the command for every 1 minute.

 ```
 crontab -e